normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/LambdaDeploy.md

 ### Push Publish
-When the wizard fields are set push the **Publish** to start the deployment.
-This will be build the project and upload the built project to S3.
-Then update the CloudFormation template to point to the S3 location.
+When the wizard fields are set push the **Publish** button to start the deployment.
+This will build the project, upload the built project to S3 and update the CloudFormation template to point to the S3 location.
 With the updated CloudFormation template it will tell CloudFormation to create the Stack.

 ![Wizard Gif](./images/ServerlessWizard.gif)